urlaunched-com/MFNavigationBarAppearing/README.md

 ```

 #### appearingScrollView
-It's **UIScrollView** which we will use to hande content offset for calculation appearing state of navigation bar.
+It's **UIScrollView** which we will use to hande content offset for calculating appearing state of navigation bar.

 #### navigationBarStartAppearingOffset
 The offset from the top of the screen, when you need to start navigation bar appearing.

-#### navigationBarEndAppearingOffset
+#### navigationBarEndAppearingOffset (Optional)

+The offset when navigation bar appearing should end.
+If the value is not provided, it will be calculated depending on the height of the navigation bar.

+#### appearingTitle (Optional)

+Title which will be appear interactively.